 The most severe consequences of an ABI are often not due to the initial trauma itself.
-Secondary brain injury can result in edema, ischemia, elevated intracranial pressure, and inadequate cerebral perfusion pressure, as well as a cellular cascade resulting in calcium imbalances, excitatory amino acid release, and free radical production; all of which can lead to cell death (Zasler et al., 2007).
+Secondary brain injury can result from edema, ischemia, elevated intracranial pressure, and inadequate cerebral perfusion pressure, as well as calcium imbalances, excitatory amino acid release, and free radical production; all of which can lead to cell death (Zasler et al., 2007).
 For this reason, the speed and intensity with which patients are cared for is of the utmost importance.
 Assessments of how to acutely treat patients with ABI generally fall into one of four categories: pre-hospital care, hospital facility type, adherence to acute care guidelines, and discharge destination.
 Each of these areas presents a unique challenge.
-Module 16 of this evidence-based review reports the current evidence for acute treatment of ABI.
+Module 14 of this evidence-based review reports the current evidence for acute treatment of ABI.
 Here we have attempted to highlight concerns and elucidate attempts being made to improve the current system of care with reference to the application and efficacy of treatment protocols and guidelines, and by comparing models of care across different institutions.

 Pre-hospital care can be the difference between life and death.
 The time from injury to intervention is perhaps the most obvious component of pre-hospital care but debate has also arisen regarding the types of treatments that are suitable prior to hospital arrival.
 In 2000, the BTF released guidelines for pre-hospital management of patients with ABI.
 An Emergency Medical Service task force developed a consensus based algorithm (Gabriel et al., 2002).
 The guidelines were then updated in 2007 (Badjatia et al., 2007).
-Nevertheless, the variability in the way in which care is delivered in the US is still fairly unknown (Bulger et al., 2007).
+The French guidelines pertaining to the first 24 hours of management following severe TBI were published (Geeraerts et al. 2017).
+Nevertheless, the degree of variability in the way acute care is delivered in the US is still fairly unknown (Bulger et al., 2007).
 This has also been shown to be true of other countries that have begun to examine protocols for out-of-hospital care (Baethmann et al., 1999; Harrington et al., 2005).
 Research has been conducted regarding the efficiency of transfer and access to trauma centers in general (Bulger et al., 2007) but little to no research has been performed specifically for brain Injury.

 The final stage of acute care involves the transition to post-acute care.
-Once patients are medically stable they are transferred to one of three places: home, long term care, or a rehabilitation unit.
+Once patients are medically stable, they are transferred to one of three places: home, long term care, or a rehabilitation unit.
 Rehabilitation units for patients with ABI can consist of hospital-based inpatient rehabilitation centers or specialized rehabilitation units that often focus on behavioural issues.
 One study has shown that approximately 85% of patients are transferred to inpatient rehabilitation within 1 year of ABI (Godbolt et al., 2015).
 How and by whom this decision is made may greatly affect the type of care that is received by patients.
-Several factors, such as availability of rehabilitation spaces, the patient's support needs, and the patient's financial situation may play a role in this decision.
+Several factors, such as availability of rehabilitation inpatient beds, the patient's support needs, and the patient's financial situation may play a role in this decision.
 In the US, Medicaid patients were 68% and Health Maintenance Organization patients were 23% more likely to be discharged to a skilled nursing facility than those on a fee-for-service plan (Chan et al., 2001).
 In Canada, patients injured in a motor vehicle accident were 1.6 times more likely to be discharged home with support services than those who were injured in a fall (Kim et al., 2006).
 The standardization of care across multiple institutions helps to ensure that each individual is receiving the best available level of care, and that it is being applied in the most effective manner.

-3.2.1 Implementation of Guidelines
+3.1.1 Implementation of Guidelines